DECEMBER 6, 2013

 Faculty, students, alumni, and staff are invited to attend a morning conference to explore the intersections of diversity and social work practice and to honor this year's recipient of the Distinguished Alumni Award.
 This event brings the entire GSSW community together at the start of the second semester to deepen our respect for the complex diversity of the people and communities we are privileged to serve and to strengthen our practice skills.

-We are pleased to announce that the 2013 GSSW Distinguished Alumni Award winner is
+We are pleased to announce that the 2013 GSSW Distinguished Alumni Award recipient is

 Elise M. Beaulieu, MSW '80, ACSW, LICSW.
 Beaulieu received her MSW from Boston College Graduate School of Social Work with a Casework major and an Administration minor.